blayes/blayes.github.io/_pages/cv.md

 Collaborators
 ======

-I am actively collaborating with [Dipankar Bandopadhyay](https://www.people.vcu.edu/~dbandyop/), [Ray Bai](http://raybai.net/), [Rajarshi Guhaniyogi](https://users.soe.ucsc.edu/~rajguhaniyogi/), and [Terrance Savitsky](https://www.bls.gov/osmr/contact.htm) on divide-and-conquer algorithms for inference and prediction in a variety of Bayesian parametric and nonparametric models.
-I am working with [Kshitij Khare](http://users.stat.ufl.edu/~kdkhare/) on Asynchronous Data Augmentation.
-[Cheng Li](http://blog.nus.edu.sg/stalic/) and I started working on distributed Bayesian inference as postdoctoral researchers.
-Our collaboration now focuses primarily on high-dimensional Gaussian processes.
+I collaborate with [Dipankar Bandopadhyay](https://www.people.vcu.edu/~dbandyop/) and [Ray Bai](http://raybai.net/) on divide-and-conquer methods for inference and prediction in Bayesian parametric and nonparametric models.
+With [Kshitij Khare](http://users.stat.ufl.edu/~kdkhare/) and [Partha Sarkar](https://www.linkedin.com/in/partha-sarkar-78a6b5a5/), I am developing theory and algorithms supported by an [NSF DMS grant]( (https://www.nsf.gov/awardsearch/showAward?AWD_ID=2506058&HistoricalAwards=false).
+[Cheng Li](http://blog.nus.edu.sg/stalic/) and I began working on distributed Bayesian inference as postdoctoral researchers, and our current focus is on high-dimensional Gaussian processes.

-I collaborate  extensively with scientists and clinicians.
-My methodological research on EHR data is motivated from the data collected by [Stephanie Gilbertson-White](http://www.nursing.uiowa.edu/faculty-staff/faculty-directory/sgilbertsonwhite) in the College of Nursing.
-My other collaborator at Iowa is [Rainbo Hultman](https://hultman.lab.uiowa.edu/), whose lab is located in the College of Medicine.
-The Hultman lab and my research group focuses on modeling local field potential, gene expression, and imaging data.
+I also work closely with scientists and clinicians.
+My methodological research is shaped by ongoing collaborations with the [Hultman Lab](https://hultman.lab.uiowa.edu/) in the College of Medicine.
+Together, the Hultman Lab and my group model local field potentials, gene expression, and imaging data.

-If you have any projects that would benefit from my expertise, then please email me.
+If you have a project that could benefit from my expertise, please email me.